‘Talk for Writing’ Approach

 Our students are taught writing using the 'Talk for Writing' approach using a range of quality texts that inspire and engage.
 All our texts are linked to the children's project work and the children will visit each text type through a coherent and carefully mapped curriculum.
 Whilst being engrossed in these rich books the children also learn the building blocks of writing: grammar, punctuation, spellings and comprehension.

 Accelerated Reader is a computer program that helps teachers manage and monitor children’s independent reading practice.
-Your child picks a book at his/her own level and reads it at his/her own pace.
-When finished, your child takes a short quiz on the computer - passing the quiz shows that your child has understood what has been read.
+Children choose a book at their own level and reads it at their own pace.
+When finished, they take a short quiz on the computer - passing the quiz shows the children how much they have understood what has been read.